 Step 3: Talent Pool Identification

-While it can still be worth posting open roles on job boards and your careers page, the majority of your tech hires are likely to come from a proactive search.
+While it can still be worth posting open roles on job boards and your careers page, most of your tech hires will likely come from a proactive search.

 That’s because a full 98% of job seekers are eliminated at the resume screen stage.
-Conversely, when doing your own talent sourcing, you are in control of your candidate quality.
+Conversely, when doing your talent sourcing, you control your candidate quality.
 And while most of the candidates you source may not be actively looking, 85% of the workforce is open to considering a new opportunity.

 Here are the sourcing channels to consider:

-A subscription to an online job board and or career website such as LinkedIn, Indeed and Monster will allow you to search their database of job seekers, profiles and resumes.
+A subscription to an online job board and or career websites such as LinkedIn, Indeed, and Monster will allow you to search their database of job seekers, profiles, and resumes.
 Though subscriptions can be pricey, you’ll have access to a larger pool of qualified candidates to search.